IoT-Hacking-101/website/content/_index.md

 					GSM Security
 				</h5>
 				<p class="card-text text-muted">
-					Learn about GSM security vulnerabilities, best practices, and how to protect your data from threats on this outdated network.
+					Explore the security landscape of GSM networks, including common vulnerabilities, best practices for protection, and strategies to safeguard your data.
 				</p>
 			</div>
 		</div>